The Gymnosperm Database

 Taxonomic notes

+This is one of the 9 species of Juniperus described in 1753 by Linnaeus; type USA, locality unknown, LINN 1198.7.
+It belongs to the North American/Caribbean subclade of the smooth-leaf-margin junipers of Section Sabina.
 J. virginiana anchors a large species complex.
-First, it is essentially identical to J. scopulorum.
+It is essentially identical to J. scopulorum.
 The two taxa adjoin each other in morphological, chemosystematic, and genetic analyses, and the geographic line separating them is essentially an arbitrary boundary drawn across a treeless portion of the Great Plains--a particularly arbitrary boundary in this time of climate change.
-In a truly objective taxonomy they would probably be the same species, but such a change would be more trouble than it's worth.
+In a truly objective taxonomy they would probably be different subspecies of one species.
 Taken together, they are the predominate juniper of North America, their distribution bordering both the Atlantic and Pacific oceans, at latitudes from southern Florida to central British Columbia.
-The seaside juniper, J. maritima, is arguably just a subspecies of J. scopulorum, while the creeping juniper, J. horizontalis, is closely related to J. virginiana, as are the junipers of the Caribbean: J. barbadensis, J. bermudiana, and J. gracilior.
+The seaside juniper, J. maritima, is arguably just a subspecies of J. scopulorum, in the same way that J. virginiana subsp. silicicola is the maritime subspecies of J. virginiana.
+The creeping juniper, J. horizontalis, is closely related to J. virginiana, as are the junipers of the Caribbean: J. barbadensis, J. bermudiana, and J. gracilior.
 Adams (2014) proposes that the Caribbean juniper species arose from long distance bird dispersal of J. virginiana seeds from North America, first to the Bahamas, and then to Bermuda, Cuba, Jamaica, and Hispaniola.
 J. gracilior likely evolved from Cuban populations of J. barbadensis var. lucayana.
 Based on our knowledge of sea level and geologic change in the Caribbean, all of this likely happened during Pleistocene time (the past 1.8 million years).
 See Adams (2014) for a recent review emphasizing molecular and chemosystematic relationships within this species complex, and also see the pages for these other species in the complex.

 Description